postaljs/postal.js/README.md

 Postal.js is in good company - there are many options for &lt;airquotes&gt;pub/sub&lt;/airquotes&gt; in the browser.
 However, I grew frustrated with most of them because they often closely followed an event-delegation-paradigm, instead of providing a structured in-memory message bus.
 Central to postal.js are four concepts:

 * channels should be provided to allow for logical partitioning of "topics"
-* topcis should be hierarchical and allow plain string or wildcard bindings
+* topics should be hierarchical and allow plain string or wildcard bindings
 * messages should include envelope metadata
 * subscriber callbacks should get a consistent method signature